Updated on July 27, 2021

-Like many, you may be facing financial hardship now because of the pandemic.
-Or maybe you see a possible job loss in your future.
-In either case, it’s important to get conversations going with anyone you owe to alert them to your particular situation, whether it’s employment, medical, or both, that will likely impact your ability to pay them.
+Are you currently facing financial hardship?
+Or are you worried about a possible job loss in your future?
+In either case, it’s important to reach out to anyone you may be financially indebted to in order to discuss your particular situation and the impact on your ability to repay them.

 Terms to Know and Understand